ZoeLeBlanc/is310-computing-humanities-2022/_materials/advanced_python/03-complex-python.md

 Now that we've started to learn the range of Python syntax, we can start putting it all together.
 One of the main ways we can do that is with `Classes`.

-Let's take a look at code from Week 2's assignment.
+Let's take a look at code from the Advance Python Part 1.

 ```python
 def make_tool_dict(name, value_2015):